 Open and accountable

 The new legal framework governing the Bank of England confers greater statutory duties on the institution than at any time in its history.
-Ultimately, these powers are only sustainable if the Bank earns and protects the democratic legitimacy to perform the functions given to it by Government.
+Ultimately, these powers are only sustainable if the Bank earns and protects the democratic legitimacy to perform the functions given to it by Parliament.
 The Bank wants to be understood, credible and trusted, so that its policies are effective.
 To support that, the Bank needs to be transparent, independent and accountable to stakeholders.

 To achieve its mission, the Bank will use the central One Bank theme and its four pillars to guide everything it does.
 The Bank’s 3-year Strategic Plan, launched on 18 March 2014 identifies fifteen strategic initiatives to transform the institution.